aaygen/netscript/README.md

 Working features:

-Grabbing running configuration from Cisco IOS, ASA and JunOS devices Grabbing "show version" output from Cisco IOS, ASA and JunOS devices Running any "show" command if the input contains only a single device type
+Grabbing running configuration from Cisco IOS, ASA and JunOS devices \n Grabbing "show version" output from Cisco IOS, ASA and JunOS devices Running any "show" command if the input contains only a single device type